michaelgzt/new-personal-page/content/publication/IROS2020/index.md

 ---
-title: 'Spiking neural network on neuromorphic hardware for energy-efficient unidimensional SLAM'
+title: 'Reinforcement co-Learning of Deep and Spiking Neural Networks for Energy-Efficient Mapless Navigation with Neuromorphic Hardware'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Arpit Shah
+  - Neelesh Kumar
   - Konstantinos Michmizos

 # Author notes (optional)